 Your council tax bill shows you how much you need to pay and when your payments are due.
-Monthly instalments are payable on the first of the month.
+Monthly instalments are normally payable on the first of the month unless otherwise shown.
 If you pay through the post office, or through the bank you should allow extra time for your payment to reach us.

 Reminder and final notices

 If you do not pay instalments when they are due, we will send you a notice reminding you to pay.